About Jen

 Unofficially . . .

 I’ve loved stories since childhood: the intrigue of my dad’s boyhood adventures with his dog, Chief; the friendship of books when I was—yet again—the new kid in town.
-I followed stories into university, then graduate school where I studied literature.
-After I became a mom, I passed years with my children, crowded around picture books and reading good stories.
+I followed stories into university, then graduate school where I studied literature and later, creative writing.
+After I became a mom, I spent years with my children crowded around picture books and reading good stories.
+In my work now as a public writer and thinker, I endeavor to tell good stories—stories which help us understand ourselves, our relationships, and our moral commitments.

-As a Christian, it’s always been the stories of Scripture that have interested me most.
-In the Bible, we come to discover that the events of Jesus’ life, death, and resurrection are the climax of God’s story.
-Though many turn to the Bible exclusively for instructions about what to believe and how to behave, I’ve come to think it offers us something even more expansive and beautiful and imaginative.
+Because I am a Christian, the stories of Scripture have interested me most.
+In the Bible, we come to discover that the events of Jesus’ life, death, and resurrection are the climax of a much longer narrative arc.
+Though many imagine the Bible exclusively as a rule book, I’ve come to think it offers us something even more expansive and beautiful and imaginative.
+It’s a story that locates us within a larger story of ultimate meaning.

 I think the Bible re-stories us.